VladimirMakaev/cqrs-journey-doc/Journey_07_V3Release.markdown

 screens in the UI.

 1. The Register screen.
-This screen displays the ticket types for the conference, the number of seats currently available.
+This screen displays the ticket types for the conference, the number of seats currently available according to the eventually consistent read model.
 The Registrant selects the quantities of each seat type that she would like to purchase.
-2. The Registrant screen.
+2. The Checkout screen.
 This screen displays a summary of the order that includes a total price and a countdown timer that tells the Registrant how long the seats will remain reserved.
 The Registrant enters her details and preferred payment method.